 How to Write Progress Notes

-Details of any reportable incidents or alleged incidents, including those involving peers or others, and details of witnesses if there are any.
+- Details of any reportable incidents or alleged incidents, including those involving peers or others, and witness information if applicable

-Other types of information that it may be appropriate to record in progress notes, depending on the specific home care situation, include:
+Additional information that may be included depending on the specific care context:

 Here are some important guidelines to consider when making progress notes:

-Be specific.
-For example: “At 3:45 pm Jane’s temperature was 39 degrees”, not just, “Jane had a fever this afternoon”.
+- Be specific.
+For example: “At 3:45 pm Jane’s temperature was 39 degrees,” rather than, “Jane had a fever this afternoon.”

-Accurately describe the types of assistance given during each activity.
-Eg. Verbal cues, or hand-over-hand assistance.
+- Accurately describe the types of assistance provided during each activity, such as verbal cues or hand-over-hand support.

 Here are examples of objective and subjective writing, taken from the same workbook:

-“At 3.30 pm Marcella returned from a walk to Albert Street Park and she was holding her right arm against her body.
-She had a graze and bruise on her right arm.
-Marcella said a dog had jumped on her when she was sitting on the grass at the park.
-She said she had been frightened and that her arm was sore.”
+Objective writing:“At 3:30 pm, Marcella returned from a walk to Albert Street Park and was holding her right arm against her body.
+She had a graze and bruise on her arm.
+Marcella explained that a dog had jumped on her while she was sitting on the grass.
+She reported feeling frightened and that her arm was sore.”

-“Marcella must have bumped into something when she went on a walk to Albert Street Park, as she has grazed skin and a bruise on her arm.
+Subjective writing:“Marcella must have bumped into something during her walk to Albert Street Park, as she has grazed skin and a bruise on her arm.
 She was holding her arm and looked unhappy.”

 Different Model Approaches to Writing Progress Notes